aditya-uw/my-wowchemy-site/content/authors/admin/_index.md

 - Researchers
 ---

 I am a student at the University of Washington majoring in Electrical Engineering with a concentration in Digital Signal Processing.
-I am expected to graduate around the Spring of 2024 and am looking forward to pursuing graduate studies after receiving my bachelor's degree.
+I am expected to graduate the Spring of 2024 and look forward to pursue graduate school after my bachelor's degree.

 My core competency is in programming, with an expertise in Java and Python.
 I aim to use my programming skills to aid in ecological & environmental conservation.

-My current project with Echospace involves using machine learning methods on echolocation data to understand the foraging and social behaviors of bats in the wild.
+At Echospace, I am currently working on using machine learning methods on echolocation data to understand the foraging and social behaviors of bats in the wild.

 Feel free to ask me any questions at my email on pursuing research as an undergraduate!